flux-framework/flux-python/LLNL.md

 And then find the pypi package of the same version from [here](https://pypi.org/project/flux-python/).
 And then ensure that your python of interest is loaded as a module.
 Note that these python modules also come with pip, so we don't need to make an environment to get it.
 Yay!

+Also note that (sometimes) you can install a slight variation of version (e.g., here we are installing 0.48.0 to 0.49.0, and this is possible because the Flux Python interfaces didn't change.

 ```bash
 # Python 3.9.x